.

 Retailers may not have the same degree of technical knowledge and expertise as a manufacturer or importer; however, they may be able to carry out certain checks on the safety of e-scooters.

-Retailers should ensure that the e-scooter has undertaken any relevant conformity certification and has a 'declaration of conformity' certificate.
+Retailers need to ensure that the e-scooter has undertaken any relevant conformity certification and has a 'declaration of conformity' certificate.
 They also need to ensure that each e-scooter is marked visibly, legibly and indelibly with the following particulars:

 • business name and full address of the manufacturer, and where applicable, the manufacturer's authorised representative in the UK